sqltj/databricks_pyspark_cert_zenith/ProjectPlan.md

 - **Task 2: Create `bronze_customer_profiles` Batch Table**

   - _Why:_ Converts a periodically refreshed dimension snapshot (customers) into a managed Delta table so it can be efficiently joined with streaming facts.
-Enforcing a schema up front prevents accidental type widening (e.g., inferring customer*id as string) that would later break joins.
+Enforcing a schema up front prevents accidental type widening (e.g., inferring customer_id as string) that would later break joins.
-    -\_End Goal:* A clean, type-consistent customer dimension (`bronze_customer_profiles`) ready for enrichment joins that preserves referential integrity with events.
+  - _End Goal:_ A clean, type-consistent customer dimension (`bronze_customer_profiles`) ready for enrichment joins that preserves referential integrity with events.

   - [ ] Define and apply a schema to ensure `customer_id` is an integer and other columns are strings.
   - [ ] Read the batch CSV file from the `/Volumes/zenith_online/00_landing/batch/customers` path (use `RAW_BATCH_CUSTOMERS_PATH` from variables)